cs244-team/sidekick/README.md

 To install the cryptography library we use, please see: https://libsodium.gitbook.io/doc/installation.
 To use an iPhone's personal hotspot with the Raspberry Pi 4 via USB tethering, [`libimobiledevice`](https://github.com/libimobiledevice/libimobiledevice) needs to be installed.

+### Infrastructure

+1. Set up a Raspberry Pi tethered to a cellular hotspot (we used 4G LTE).
+2. Run a Google Cloud server in your nearest region.

 ## Build
 Run the commands below to make and build the project: